chrisnienart/Minesweeper/README.md

 ## Scoring
 Choose whether to track scores for wins, losses, or not at all.
 Games are ranked by *performance*, a metric based on completion percentage, board size, percentage of mines, and the time taken to complete the game.

+## Game Review
+Games can be replayed on a game board in a separate window.
+Review games by picking positions from the move list or cycle through positions with the *next* and *previous* buttons.

+Open game review by clicking the gameID on the *scores* page or by opening http://localhost:3000/review.html.